1 Samuel 2

 The protocol allowed the fat to be burnt first - that was God's portion, the most aromatic, the sign of honor to the Lord.
 Hophni and Phinehas will not wait.
 They demand the meat raw and immediately, using intimidation.
 The text shows the mechanics of corruption: a small departure from protocol becomes a brazenly sinful act.

 The damage is not just to the priests - it is to the entire faith community.
 When leaders corrupt the sacred, the people's ability to approach God with integrity crumbles.
-The offering becomes something to dread instead of something that draws you closer to the Lord.
+The offering becomes something to dread, and the path it was meant to open to the Lord is blocked.

 1 Samuel 2:18-21The Child Who Grows in Favor

 The contrast is stark: Hophni and Phinehas steal and despise the offering.
 Samuel serves.
-Hophni and Phinehas are the sons of the high priest but unknown to God.
-Samuel is a child, a nobody, but he is drawing near to the Lord.
-The priesthood belongs to those who draw near, not to those who hold the title.
+Hophni and Phinehas are the sons of the high priest, yet unknown to God.
+Samuel is a child, a nobody, drawing near to the Lord.
+The priesthood belongs to those who draw near.

 Eli speaks a blessing, and it is answered.
 The text shows Eli at his best here - he is honoring Hannah's dedication, recognizing her sacrifice, praying for her fruitfulness.
 He can be just and righteous in small moments.
 It is the larger justice he fails to enforce.